-Here, testing is not related to testing of an application under development.
-Performing vulnerability assessment, penetration testing, log inspection, monitoring of file integrity, etc. should be a key part of your periodical routine.
-To simulate real-life attacks, you can avail external penetration testing services of a suitable service provider.
+Here, testing is not related to testing an application under development.
+Performing a vulnerability assessment, penetration testing, log inspection, monitoring of file integrity, etc., should be a key part of your periodical routine.
+To simulate real-life attacks, you can avail of external penetration testing services from a suitable service provider.
 Please note that you must notify AWS before conducting a penetration test.

 9. Vulnerability Management Program

 “Precaution is better than cure.”
 “Better late than never.”
 These two quotes fit perfectly when vulnerability management is being discussed.
 A good starting point can be configuring antivirus software and using vulnerability scanners on your AWS.
 An efficient vulnerability management program will assist you in establishing a comprehensive framework for identifying, analyzing, and addressing the vulnerabilities in your application.
 On any given day, addressing vulnerability is an ideal step instead of waiting for an attacker to exploit it.